jcpmmx/ShipHero/README.md

-# ShipHeroTest
-ShipHero take-home test project.
+Originally developed as a take-home test project for ShipHero.

 ### System requirements
 - Python (v3.6.5)